A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

-A pilgrimage to the heart of Cretan history
+A Pilgrimage to the Heart of Cretan History – Theriso Village

-If history and the bracing mountain air makes gives you an appetite, you’re in luck.
+If history and the bracing mountain air make you hungry, you’re in luck.
 Today Theriso is celebrated as much for its food as its past.
 Cretans and tourists come from far and wide to sample its gastronomic delights, served at a handful of tavernas along the main street.
-We’re talking simple traditional Cretan cooking at its best, with the accent on local produce, grilled meats and delectable salads infused with fresh-cut herbs.
+We’re talking simple traditional Cretan cooking at its best, with the accent on local produce, grilled meats, and delectable salads infused with fresh-cut herbs.